 What equipment does the chapel provide?

 The chapel has an acoustic and an electronic drum set, djembe, cajon, and congas, a bass and electric guitar amplifier, a bass, electric and acoustic guitars, and a keyboard.
 Team members are permitted to practice with these instruments and use them in worship.

 No auditions are scheduled at this time.
 Please contact Pastor Paul Ryan if you would like to arrange an audition time..

 What will I need to do to prepare for an audition?

 For your audition we ask you to:

 - Be ready to play or sing one or two songs on the spot.
-All musicians need to be able to learn from a lead sheet/ chord chart.
+All musicians need to be able to play or sing “by ear” or by reading a lead sheet/chord chart.

 - Fill out the short application below, being sure to hit the submit button at the end.